 Dr. Moretta attended the University of Pennsylvania’s School of Veterinary Medicine and New Bolton Center.
 While at New Bolton she completed advanced equine clinical work and participated in several equine medical and orthopedic research projects.
-Dr. Moretta currently practices in Wellington, Pennsylvania, Maryland, Virginia, Vermont, Saratoga and Europe.

 Dr. Moretta’s background as a professional hunter/jumper rider and owner, trainer and breeder of sport horses and Hanoverians broadens her perspective on many aspects of sport horse issues.
 She travels internationally as a consultant on various aspects of equine sports medicine and provides top quality services at major east coast equestrian events.
 Dr. Moretta is a past president of the Florida Association of Equine Practitioners and is passionate about her approach to equine performance evaluation and equine welfare.

-In the last ten years, Dr. Moretta’s clients have increasingly seen the value in acupuncture prior to competition to help sport horses with neck, back and musculoskeletal comfort and as an alternative to banned substances.
+In the last ten years, Dr. Moretta’s clients have increasingly seen the value in acupuncture prior to competition to help sport horses with neck, back and musculoskeletal discomfort and as an alternative to banned substances.

 Dr. Moretta provides quality personalized care for competitors at all levels.
 She enjoys taking time to educate clients and work with referring veterinarians.